alexandramarum/whisker/README.md

 ## Team

-This project was developed in collaboration with three teammates.
+This project was developed in collaboration with three teammates:

+- Ella Gonzales
+- Alexandra Marum
+- Ben Chesser